bruceravel/SCFtests/README.md

 variable (`ss1`).

-The fit included 4 coordination shells, which includes several collinear multiple scattering paths of the same distance as the fourth shell single scattering path.
+The fit included 4 coordination shells, which includes several co-linear multiple scattering paths of the same distance as the fourth shell single scattering path.

 `amp` and `alpha` are unitless. `enot` is eV, `ss1` is &Aring;&sup2;, and